 Legal Choices is run by frontline regulators.

-We keep watch over lawyers and the work they can do for you anywhere in England and Wales.
+We keep watch over lawyers and the work they do for you across England and Wales.
 Our aim is to keep you well protected if you ever need to use a lawyer who is regulated by us.

-The information you can find on Legal Choices is independent and just the facts.
+The information on Legal Choices is independent and just the facts.
 It is not trying to sell you anything.

-It’s just some things we think are good to know if you have choices to make about legal issues and lawyers.
+We just tell you about things that are good to know to help you make better choices about legal issues and lawyers.

-Legal Choices also gives you ways to have your say about a whole range of issues.
-There are surveys, polls and quizzes to help you put your opinion across to us.
-This means that you can play a big role in helping us keep everyone well protected when they use lawyers.
+Legal Choices lets you have your say about a whole range of issues.
+So you can play a big role in helping us keep people well protected when they use lawyers.

 Things that the regulators do